European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-android.md

 #### generateIdentity()

-Generate an EUID Identity using <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>.<!--  For instructions, see [Configure the EUID mobile SDK]LINK REMOVED in the *Client-Side Integration Guide for Mobile*. -->
+Generate an EUID Identity using <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>.
+For instructions, see [Configure the EUID Mobile SDK](../guides/integration-mobile-client-side.md#configure-the-euid-mobile-sdk) in the *Client-Side Integration Guide for Mobile*.

 #### setIdentity()

-Sets an EUID Identity, created server-side, to be managed by the SDK.<!--  For details, see [Configure the EUID Mobile SDK]LINK REMOVED in the *Client-Server Integration Guide for Mobile*. -->
+Sets an EUID Identity, created server-side, to be managed by the SDK.
+For details, see [Configure the EUID Mobile SDK](../guides/integration-mobile-client-side.md#configure-the-euid-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.

 #### resetIdentity()